IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 ## Example
 {: #example}

 The following example demonstrates how you can define a new device management extension and execute an action defined within that extension.

 Some companies manufacture ``exampleDeviceType`` devices.
-Users of these devices have the ability to manage plug-ins, which run on the devices.
-To facilitate remote management of plug-ins on ``exampleDeviceType`` devices, the manufacturer provides a device management extension which users can import into their {{site.data.keyword.iot_short_notm}} organization.
+You can install and manage plug-ins to run on ``exampleDeviceType`` devices.
+To facilitate remote management of plug-ins on ``exampleDeviceType`` devices, the manufacturer typically provides a device management extension that you can import into your {{site.data.keyword.iot_short_notm}} organization.

 The following extension JSON document is used in this example: